 Babatunji Farinloye is feeling great.
-He has made gym workouts a habit and is eating more vegetables and fruit, avoiding some of the processed foods he used to buy.
+He has made physical activity a habit, aiming for at least 10,000 steps a day, and he is eating more vegetables and fruit, avoiding some of the processed foods he used to buy.

-He credits his lifestyle changes to Activate, a free six-month program led by Heart & Stroke to help people reduce their risk of high blood pressure.
+He credits his lifestyle changes to Activate, an innovative wellness program led by Heart & Stroke to help people reduce their risk of high blood pressure by focusing on regular exercise, healthy eating and stress management.

 High blood pressure, also called hypertension, is the number one risk factor for stroke and a major risk factor for heart disease.